 Isn’t it always the way when you go on holiday that if you lose a filling in one of your teeth or something happens whereby you need a chemist or doctor; it’s always likely to be on a Sunday when nothing is open or you have to travel a long way to be treated?
-Here are some great home remedies to tide you over until you can get treatment if necessary or to cure the problem entirely:
+Here are some great Home Remedies to take on a Static Caravan Holiday to tide you over until you can get treatment if necessary or to cure the problem entirely:

 Temporary tooth filling

 Before you set off on your static caravan holiday buy some zinc oxide powder from your local chemist or on the internet.
 It’s usually sold in containers of 250g and this could actually last you a whole lifetime but you may be able to buy it from a chemist in smaller quantities.
 The powder is not expensive even in large quantities (around £5-7 for 250g).
 You’ll also need a bottle of pure clove oil.

 The eugenol in clove oil acts as an antiseptic and anaesthetic so if you have toothache it will remove the discomfort immediately if you rub the oil on the gum.
 However, if you’ve lost a filling take a teaspoon of zinc oxide powder and mix with a few drops of clove oil to make a stiff paste.
 Clean out the cavity as best you can, drop a little clove oil into the cavity and then roll the paste into a small ball.
 Place in the cavity and press down.
 It’s best to do this overnight because while you are sleeping the paste will harden and set.
 This temporary filling will last until you can get to a dentist and certainly for your entire holiday.
 There are people who make their own fillings in this way which last for up to two years but it’s better to see a dentist because there may be a reason for underlying infections.

 Bicarbonate of soda, mixed into a paste with cold water, is one of the best ways to cool a burn down.
 Run the burn under cold water, gently dry the area and then spread the paste over it.